blacknon/lssh/provider/connector/README.md

 - keep the config and method contracts separated
 - allow one binary to implement multiple capabilities when that reduces duplication
 - document the inventory metadata that the connector consumes

+Recommended AWS metadata contract for the first implementation:

+- `instance_id`
+- `region`
+- `availability_zone`
+- `platform`
+- `private_ip`
+- `public_ip`
+- `tag.Name`
+- `tag.<TagName>`

+Recommended AWS SSM operation capability defaults:

+- `shell`
+  - supported for SSM-managed instances
+- `exec`
+  - supported
+- `exec_pty`
+  - supported when session manager PTY-like session is available
+- `upload`
+  - not supported in the first design pass
+- `download`
+  - not supported in the first design pass

+This keeps the first connector scope focused on session and command execution rather than file transfer emulation.

 ## Current Fit And Migration Plan